yantra-core/CrossWindow.js/ReadMe.md

 [https://yantra.gg/crosswindow](https://yantra.gg/crosswindow)

 *This is an Alpha Game version!
 It won't be perfect...yet.
-Intersection events are in-progress in order to implement overlapping crosswindow teleportations.*
+Intersection events are in-progress to better implement overlapping crosswindows.*

 https://github.com/yantra-core/CrossWindow.js/assets/70011/a2b4f208-1df8-4957-970e-333296a45a0c